Epitech-Barcelona/exam_tek1/subject.md

 |**RULES**|
 |:--------|
 | - NO INTERNET FOR THE SECOND PART (WIFI YES)
-| - NO QUESTIONS
+| - NO QUESTION
 | - CAN'T TALK
-| - ONLY DOCKER SESSION ALLOWED
+| - ONLY DOCKER SESSION
-| - PHONE HAS TO BE SHUT DOWN ON THE TABLE
+| - PHONE SHUT DOWN ON THE TABLE
 | - DO EXERCISES BY ORDER
-| - ONLY WRITE, MALLOC AND FREE SYSTEM FUNCTION ALLOW
+| - ONLY WRITE, MALLOC AND FREE AS SYSTEM FUNCTION ALLOW
-| - NO SCRIPTS (CREATE MY REPOSITORY NEITHER)
+| - NO SCRIPT (CREATE MY REPOSITORY NEITHER)

 ________________________________________________________________________________________

 |**MANDATORY**|
 |:-------------|
-|(_You will get zero if ONE OF THEM are not respected_)
+|(_You will get zero if it is not respected_)
 |
 | - Folder for each exercise **(ex: ex_01)**
 | - Folder **include** with **".h"** files for each program